 Special Skills: Introduce any skills you might have here, whether your learned them at school or on your own time.
 This includes languages, software, technical skills, or strong suits.

-Present your resumé using a clean, professional one-page layout.
+Present your resume using a clean, professional one-page layout.
 Keeping that in mind, decide on a layout that best suits your needs.
 If you’re eager to showcase your extracurricular section, make sure the template you choose will give you enough space for everything you plan to include.
-Now, for a few design tips.
-First, maintain white space!
-Use concise language to minimize text, keep your margins at 1 inch, and arrange your sections with ample space in between.
-Choose a serif font for professionalism, and black type on a white page to make your resumé easy to print.
-Use design tools such as bolding or capitalizing headers to create hierarchy, and bullet points for organization.
+Use concise language to minimize text, keep your margins at 1 inch, and arrange your sections with space in between.
+Choose a serif font for professionalism and black type on a white page to make your resume easy to print.
+Use design tools such as bolding or capitalizing headers to create hierarchy and bullet points for organization.

 Using the outline presented earlier in this article, you can begin to fill out your details in your Adobe Spark layout.
-The top priority is your name and personal details, so place those in the header.
-Next is your education & academic information.
+The top priority is your name and personal details so place those in the header.
+Next is your academic information.
 After that, you can choose either recognitions, extracurriculars, or skills in any order based on what you’re most excited to share.
-Traditionally, most points should be organized chronologically, but if there is another method more relevant to your information (such as by importance of activity or time commitment) explore that instead.

 Be clear and concise with your presentation.
 Use unique language that describes great detail in few words.
 Emphasize important points such as your strongest skills or greatest accomplishments.
 When making a statement about an achievement or leadership role, provide dates and detail to give insight into your experience.

 The college application process is rigorous and stressful, so let Adobe Spark take some of that weight off your shoulders.
-Our layouts and templates were created with strong design in mind so all you have to do is fill in the details!
-Spark allows you to easily download your design so you can share it in whatever format you need, be it printed or digital.
-Get excited about building your resumé and sharing your experience with college admissions officers and employers alike.
-With a little help from Spark, your future is already looking bright!
+Our layouts and templates were created with strong design in mind so all you have to do is fill in the details.
+Spark allows you to easily download your design so you can share it in whatever format you need, be it in print or digital.